arendjr/selectivity/README.md

     var Selectivity = require('selectivity/react');

-The Selectivity object you receive is the same one as if you'd required `'selectivity'`, but you get the React Component definition as `Selectivity.React` so you can use it as follows:
+The Selectivity object you receive is the same one as if you'd required `'selectivity'`, but you get the React Component class as `Selectivity.React` so you can use it as follows:

     <Selectivity.React {...props} />